Table of Contents

 Building an eCommerce Store

-Now you need to set up an online store or website to list the products that you will sell.
+You need to set up an online store or website to list the products that you will sell.
 Develop a visually appealing and user-friendly interface that enables customers to browse and purchase products easily.
-Integrate an eCommerce platform like Shopify, WooCommerce etc. that supports dropshipping functionalities and provides order management.
+Integrate an eCommerce platform like Shopify, WooCommerce, etc., that supports dropshipping functionalities and provides order management.

 Order Notification